pirovc/multitax/README.md

    - GTDB is a subset of the NCBI repository, so the translation from NCBI to GTDB can be only partial
    - Translation in both ways is based on: https://data.gtdb.ecogenomic.org/releases/latest/ar53_metadata.tar.gz and https://data.gtdb.ecogenomic.org/releases/latest/bac120_metadata.tar.gz

+---

-## Further ideas
+## Further ideas to be implemented

-- Add/remove/update nodes
+- More translations
 - Conversion between taxonomies (write on specific format)

 ## Similar projects